 - Redshift undergoes continuous improvements and the performance keeps improving with every iteration with easily manageable updates without affecting data.

 - AWS Data Pipeline and AWS Glue help a great deal in running a completely managed ETL system with little intervention from end-users.
-Amazon Redshift also integrates tightly with all the AWS Services.
+AWS Redshift also integrates tightly with all the AWS Services.

 - Even though it is a completely managed service, it still needs some extent of user intervention for vacuuming.